yifengwan/selenium_demo/README.md

 #  A demo scraper using Selenium

-- [Chrome driver](https://chromedriver.chromium.org/downloads) versions should be consistent with the Chrome browser.
+- [Chrome driver's](https://chromedriver.chromium.org/downloads) version should be consistent with the version of Chrome browser in the system.
+- Solve simple CAPTCHA using tesserocr.